Point Lookout: a free weekly publication of Chaco Canyon Consulting

 After uncovering a number of objections that have inadequate answers, the recipients of these proposals begin to view the proposal as all flash and little substance.
 This perception might be accurate, but when it's inaccurate, the proposer can encounter insurmountable obstacles when trying to disabuse the recipient of this misperception.
 Prevent this problem by polishing the proposal's presentation to match the degree of finish in its substance.

 Too little attention to appearances exposes you to the risk that your actions will be seen as unethical.
 Too much attention to appearances exposes you to the risk that the substance of your work will be assessed as less valuable than appearances would imply.
 Either error can lead to big trouble.
-First in this series Go to top Top Next issue: Barriers to Accepting Truth: I Next Issue
+Appearance Anti-patterns: I First issue in this series Go to top Top Next issue: Barriers to Accepting Truth: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info